tvcsantos/blackduck-report-action/CONTRIBUTING.md

   coverage should not drop, unless the specific case is considered reasonable by maintainers.
-- Please make sure you're familiar with the code or documentation being updated, unless it's a minor change (spellchecking, minor formatting, etc).
+- Please make sure you're familiar with the code or documentation being updated, unless it's a minor change (spell checking, minor formatting, etc).
   You may @mention another project member who you think is better suited for the review, but still provide a non-approving review of your own.
 - Be extra kind: people who submit code/doc contributions are putting